 Having a good credit score is one of the most important aspects of purchasing a car.
 While there’s no set minimum in order to buy a vehicle, a score on the lower end could raise how much you’ll have to pay and could make you jump through a few extra hoops.
-Adhering to credit score best practices outlined below could help make you a more attractive applicant.

 Credit scores are usually grouped into categories based on number ranges.
 While there’s no minimum score requirement per se, the higher your score, the better borrower you are in the eyes of lenders.
-Experian, one of the three credit bureaus, breaks up credit score ranges like this:
+Experian, one of the three credit bureaus, breaks up auto loan credit score ranges like this:

 - Super prime (excellent credit): 781-850